jdcloudcom/en/documentation/Database-and-Cache-Service/TiDB-Service/FAQ/FAQ.md

 **10. What is the performance Indicator?**

-In the case of large data volumes, comparing to MySQL, TiDB Service has a bigger advantage over QPS, TPS and response time.
+In the case of big data volumes, comparing to MySQL, TiDB Service has a bigger advantage over QPS, TPS and response time.
 Specific indicators can be found in the official documentation: https://github.com/pingcap/docs-cn/blob/master/benchmark/sysbench.md